 Bretton Woods Institutions

 United Nations Monetary and Financial Conference was held in July 1944 at Bretton Woods in New Hampshire, USA.
-The Bretton Woods Conference established the International Monetary Fund.
+The Bretton Woods Conference established the International Monetary Fund (IMF).
 This organization was established to deal with external surpluses and deficits of its members.

 The IMF and World Bank began their operations in 1947.
 Western industrial powers controlled the decision-making in these institutions.
 The US had an effective veto right over key decisions made by these institutions.